-From 1 April 2019 the maximum amount of council tax reduction that anybody can receive will an amount the same as Council Tax Band D. From 1 April 2019 to 31 March 2020 the maximum is £37.94 per week.
+The maximum amount of council tax reduction that anybody receives will an amount the same as Council Tax Band D.

 The maximum you will receive will depend on your council tax liability but cannot be greater than the capped amount.

 View your details on My Hastings